2011 Southern Gothic Black Comedy

 - No Ending: After Joe finishes showing Sharla why you shouldn't try and double cross him (involving an interesting use of a chicken leg), Chris comes home and pulls a gun on Joe after he announces Dottie and him are getting married.
 Sharla stabs Chris in the back, and she, Joe, and Ansel proceed to savagely kick the shit out of him, including bashing his face in with a can of pumpkin pie filling.
 Dottie picks up Chris' dropped gun, and shoots her father Ansel in the gut, and then appears to fatally shoot her brother in the chest.
 She then announces that she's having a baby, prompting an overjoyed reaction from Joe.
 She then trains the gun on him, puts her finger on the trigger, and.........roll credits.

-- No-Holds-Barred Beatdown: Chris receives an absolutely devastating one from Digger's men.
+- No-Holds-Barred Beatdown: Chris receives an absolutely devastating one from Digger's men and also vicious but shorter one from Joe in the finale.

 - Oh Crap: The reaction by all characters when they discover that the life insurance policy is made out to Rex, not Dottie.